 I recently experienced a heartbreaking miscarriage.
-Instead of opting for a hospital visit and invasive D&C, I chose to have a natural miscarriage and let nature take its course at home, instead of opting for a D&C.
+Instead of opting for a hospital visit and invasive D&C, I chose to have a natural miscarriage and let nature take its course at home.

 A D&C is not a pleasant experience.
 Avoiding it using natural methods is a highly desirable alternative!

 My Natural Miscarriage Story

 I was almost 12 weeks along when I miscarried, so it was almost like a mini birth.
 I was lucky that I have experienced a live, home birth when my daughter was born over two years ago.
 That, combined with past experiences with miscarriage, helped me to not be afraid of the process.
 I was very thankful to do everything at home (as opposed to a birth center or hospital) .
 The physical environment was an important part of my overall healing.